Jaskew2990/ELK-Stack/ELKStackDev.md

 ![Screenshot of Add Peering](Pictures/AddPeering.png)

-- Select vNet and vire'Peerings'.
+- Select vNet and view 'Peerings'.
 - Create a new Peerings named Elk-to-Red
 - RedTeam vNet in the dropdown labeled 'Virtual Network'.
 - Named the resulting connection from  RedTeam Vnet to Elk vNet.
 "Red-to-Elk"